noahehall/theBookOfNoah/linux/docker/docker_new.md

       - e.g. init, systemd, runit, upstart, supervisord
       - use a startup script that (at least) checks preconditions for successfully starting the contained software

+  -  use proper versioning for all images
+    -  all images should be tagged

+  -  use images with publicly available dockerfiles
+    -  they are more trustworthy as you can inspect how they are built

 # architecture
   - docker is a commandline program, a background daemon, and a set of remote services that take a logistical approach to solving common software problems